Carmenloww/Diabetes-Predictions-in-ICUs/README.md

 The current accuracy score of the logistic regression model is 78.89%

 ## Dashboard:
-We will use Tableau to create the final dashboard.

-We will use Tableau to create the final dashboard.
-We will have a pie chart of gender, a pie chart of ethnicity, a bar graph of age, a BMI graph, a graph of Day 1 glucose max, a graph of Day 1 mean blood pressure, a graph of the 3 model results, and a heatmap of features correlation to target.

-Our interactive element will include a graph showing how individual features correlate to each other.
+For the dashboard, we used Tableau to create graphs of the individual features to show the relationships in the data.
+There is a total # of ICU patients and patients with diabetes as the subset.
+For the features, we created a treemap of ethnicity, a pie chart of gender, a treemap of BMI, a bar graph of age, a circle graph of Day 1 glucose max and an area graph of Day 1 mean blood pressure.
+These graphs of the features are interactive and shows how individual features are related to each other.
+From the data, you can see the disproportionate ethnicity group of Caucasions, an indication of data bias.
+When toggling through the ethnicities, there are slight differences for each feature between each ethnicities.

 ![Dashboard](./Images/dashboard.png)